 There is clearly a need for creative and arts-based education within these two locations and this is something we hope to build upon in collaboration with Kids’ Guernica, the Keiskamma Art Project and Masifunde.
-The workshops were documented by Videographer Joe Hague and two co-created documentary videos (one per each location) will be produced as a result of this work to be used and shared by Masifunde and the Keiskamma Art Project.
+The workshops were documented by Videographer Joe Hague and two co-created documentary videos (one per each location) have been produced as a result of this work to be used and shared by Masifunde and the Keiskamma Art Project.

 This work was supported by the Arts and Humanities Research Council [grant number AH/W00612X/1].